Friday, February 20, 2009

 Initially, Microsoft repaired consoles under the 90 day warranty at no charge.
 Out-of-warranty units were repaired for a $140 charge, pretty steep.
 In July 2007, Microsoft extended extended the warranty of all X360 consoles suffering general hardware failures to one year.

 If you've had the X360 three red lights problem, you can ship it to a repair center and wait.
 Not a very attractive option.
 Fortunately, there is a better and cheaper alternative, There are several X360 three red lights self repair guides available that will get you up and running in about an hour using regular household tools.
-I've reviewed the top four X360 X360 repair guides and found what I feel is the best one.
+I've reviewed the top four XBOX 360 repair guides and found what I feel is the best one.
 Whatever your situation, good luck in getting your X360 repaired as soon as possible.

 Friday, December 28, 2007